Editorial Integrity: with regard to our editorial, the following sections detail our content policies and procedures.

 The news and stories we feature are based on editors’ selections.
 Our news articles are more than just a mere summary.
 The articles created contain interviews with the medical researchers and with objective experts.

-Editorial Policy for CHD Editorial Staff
+Editorial Policy for Consumer Health Digest Editorial Staff

-CHD News is an independent media service.
+Consumer Health Digest is an independent media service.
 Our goal is to provide news, information, and educational materials to all our readers, professional or not.
 The content we create is free from influence by sponsors, partners, or other sources.

-Any one part of our editorial staff must fully disclose any financial or other interests that he or she may have in any drug, biotech, medical device, or other company perceived to have a strong foothold in the healthcare industry.
+Anyone part of our editorial staff must fully disclose any financial or other interests that he or she may have in any drug, biotech, medical device, or other company perceived to have a strong foothold in the healthcare industry.
 The immediate supervisor was informed at the time of hiring.
 The supervisor then determines whether the interest presents a conflict and if there’s something that needs to be done to eliminate it.

 Our editorial staff is kept separated and distinct from staff dedicated to sponsors or partners.
-Each one is charged with the responsibility of providing objective, accurate, and well-balanced descriptions of latest events and issues.
+Each one is charged with the responsibility of providing objective, accurate, and well-balanced descriptions of the latest events and issues.
 Our reporters diligently seek out stories or qualified experts for the commentary.
 They also seek objective commentary that comes from a qualified spokesperson.
 This is how we maintain balance.
 This is also how we ensure ethical behavior at the highest professional standards.

-News & Original Article Process
+News & Original Content Creation Process

 During each working day, our journalists plan the daily news budget.
 These must contain the latest information from the most important medical journals, announcements from federal health agencies, and analyses on the latest health trends.
 Our experienced health reporters talk or meet with prominent medical leaders on a regular basis to get in-depth analyses, updates, and profiles that give our health news and content a perspective that’s unique to only us.
 Then, the original articles are carefully reviewed by our qualified staff editors.